Do you enjoy numbers the way others enjoy music, poetry or art? Do you enjoy using Mathematics to explain real-world phenomena and solve problems?

 In Semesters 4-8, the course covers a broad range of skills.
 Advanced modules cover the following key areas: mathematical techniques for solving a wide range of problems; the theory underlying these mathematical techniques; and model building, for example, converting real-world problems into mathematical form.
 This will include projects that allow further development of skills in areas of applied mathematics.

-We've been awarded five-star excellence for our teaching by the QS World University Rankings 2017/18.
+The University of Stirling have been awarded five star excellence for teaching by the QS World University Rankings 2020.
 Many of the course modules are assessed by means of class tests and an end-of-semester examination.

 Additional weekly marked assignments are used by tutors and students to monitor progress.
 In some modules, class tests are replaced by projects in which you will solve problems based on real-world data.
 Typically, in the final semester, you will undertake a challenging project or series of problems under the guidance of a project supervisor.